cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 All CSV files which describe permissions have the same set of columns:

 - `Scope` is the action which is performed on the resource.
-For example, `list` - get the list of users, `update` - change information about a user, `view` - get information about a user and so on.
+For example, `list` - get the list of users, `update` - change information about a user, `view` - get information about a user, and so on.

 - `Resource` describes the object on which the action is performed.